Phil Thompson (Iowa politician)

-Phil Thompson (born 1991) is an American politician serving as a member of the Iowa House of Representatives from the 48th.
-Elected in November 2018, he assumed office on January 14, 2019.
+Phil Thompson (born 1991) is an American politician who served as a member of the Iowa House of Representatives from the 48th.
+Elected in November 2018, he assumed office on January 14, 2019 and served until 2025.

 Early life and education

 Thompson was born in Jefferson, Iowa in 1991.
 After graduating from Jefferson-Scranton High School, he enlisted in the U.S. Army.
 He also studied systems engineering at the United States Military Academy for two years.

 Career

-Thompson served as an infantry officer in the United States Army during the Iraq War.
+Thompson served as an infantryman in the United States Army during the Iraq War.
 He later returned to Iowa and joined the Iowa National Guard.
-He also worked as a field representative for the National Rifle Association Institute for Legislative Action.
-He also served as an assistant for State Representative Dawn Pettengill.
+He worked as a field representative for the National Rifle Association Institute for Legislative Action and also served as an assistant for State Representative Dawn Pettengill.
 He was elected to the Iowa House of Representatives in November 2018 and assumed office on January 14, 2019.